 Born in Atlanta, Georgia on March 17, 1955, McKinney earned a BA in International Relations from the University of Southern California in 1978, and a Master of Arts in Law and Diplomacy from The Fletcher School of Law and Diplomacy at Tufts University.
 She was accepted into Berkeley's PhD program and hopes to graduate from that institution one day.
 In 1984, she worked as a Diplomatic Fellow at Spelman College in Atlanta.
 She also taught political science at Clark Atlanta University and later at Agnes Scott College, a women's college in Decatur, Georgia.
 Before being elected to Congress, McKinney served on the board of the HIV Health Services Planning Council of Metro Atlanta from 1991-92.

-All American Speakers is a speakers bureau and booking agency providing information on booking Cynthia McKinney for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Cynthia McKinney speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Cynthia McKinney for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Cynthia McKinney speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Cynthia McKinney, an inspirational motivational speaker. bio for Cynthia McKinney agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Cynthia McKinney